Exeter Corporation Tramways

 Exeter Corporation Tramways last tram

-Mr H E Bradley (Chairman of the Transport Committee) at the controls on the last car on 19th August 1931.
+Mr H E Bradley (Chairman of the Transport Committee) at the controls of the last tram on 19th August 1931.
 Note that the tramwayman to his right (Motorman Nicholls) is wearing a smart new style of double-breasted jacket with wide lapels.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Exeter Corporation Transport staff

 A close-up taken from a much larger photo of Exeter Corporation Transport staff outside a municipal depot.
-Although almost certainly taken several years after the demise of the tramway, the uniforms appear to be similar if not identical in style to the one seen in the 'last-day' photo above.
+Although it was almost certainly taken several years after the demise of the tramway, the uniforms appear to be similar in style, if not identical to the one seen in the last-day photograph above.
 With thanks to Stephen Howarth.

 Exeter Corporation Tramways cap badge